gurubert/ezmlm-toaster/README.md

 Creates users for qmail virtual domains to host ezmlm mailing lists (with ezmlm-web)

+Needs the htpasswd module from PyPi.

+On Debian based systems install it with:

+pypi-install orderedmultidict
+pypi-install htpasswd

 This is the development branch.

 Use of git